 Section 12-7-25.
-Ten-Year Retention of Gaming Records.
+Five-Year Retention of Gaming Records.

-Each gaming enterprise shall maintain and keep for not less than 10 years all permanent books of accounts and records, including inventory records of gaming supplies, sufficient to establish the gross and net income, deductions, expenses, receipts and disbursements of the enterprise.
+Each gaming enterprise shall maintain and keep in hard copy or in an electronic media storage format for not less than 5 years all permanent books of accounts and records, including inventory records of gaming supplies, sufficient to establish to gross and net income, deductions, expenses, receipts and disbursements of the enterprise.